City gates of Alsace - Riquewihr © French Moments

 Why were city gates removed in the 19th century?

-Nevertheless, with the development of political stability and freedom of movement, many walled towns removed their city gates.
+Nevertheless, as political stability and freedom of movement developed, many walled towns removed their city gates.

-The increase in road traffic threatened many city gates throughout Europe.
-Local authorities destroyed them in order to facilitate road traffic.
+The increase in road traffic threatened many city gates throughout Europe, so local authorities destroyed them to facilitate traffic.

 Those gates that have survived have been extensively restored or even rebuilt.

-Today, it is especially in Alsace and Germany that the city gates have become the emblem of their city, playing a tourist role (Riquewihr, Ribeauvillé in Alsace, Speyer, Freiburg-im-Breisgau, Lubeck, Trier in Germany).
+Today, the city gates have become emblems of their cities, playing a tourist role, especially in Alsace and Germany (Riquewihr, Ribeauvillé in Alsace, Speyer, Freiburg-im-Breisgau, Lubeck, Trier in Germany).

 Fortified City Gates of Alsace - Porte de l'Hôtel de Ville, Rosheim © French Moments